Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Methodology

 This operation acts as a denoising filter, producing a target $\bar{a}$ that represents the expected location of the optimal action.
 By averaging over candidates, it pushes the target away from narrow local optima and smoothens the loss landscape.
+In our experiments, we use $M=40$ and $\tau_b=0.01$.

-\textbf{Regression Update.} We update the actor weights $w$ to minimize the distance to this target:
+\textbf{Regression Update.} We update the actor weights $\theta$ to minimize the distance to this target:

-This provides a dense, low-variance gradient signal that points directly toward the high-value region, independent of the cardinality of $\calA$.
-The update effectively pulls the proto-action $\hat{a}$ into the trust region of valid, high-value discrete actions found by the critic.
+in practice utilizing Huber losses.
+This provides a dense, low-variance gradient signal that points directly toward the high-value target action, independent of the cardinality of $\calA$.
+The update effectively pulls the proto-action $\hat{a}$ towards high-value discrete actions found by the critic.

+\textbf{Escape from local optima.} DBU enables the actor to escape local optima using the target action construction: by perturbation and critic-based evaluation, it searches for high-value targets beyond the neighborhood $\calB(\hat a)$.
+The softmax average mitigates potential critic overestimation problems and smoothens the target.
+Even if the Q-function is non-convex in the action space, iteratively applying DBU amounts to a regression towards an identified global optimum, without requiring multi-worker approaches and value function truncation as in \citet{Jain2025}.

 \textbf{Critic design.} DBU is an off-policy algorithm that uses replay buffers, target Q-networks updated with polyak averaging, and double Q-learning.
 The critic $\psi_\omega$ receives a state $s$ and a feasible action $a$ as input and outputs $q = Q_{\psi_\omega}(s, a)$.
 For implementation details, we refer to App.~\ref{app:implementation}.